Azure-Samples/azure-servicebus-messaging-samples/AutoForward/readme.md

 ```

 For Topics with a large or fairly dynamic number of subscriptions, the Fan-In pattern is very handy for consolidation
-of the deadletter queues, of which one exists for each subscription.
+of the dead-letter queues, of which one exists for each subscription.

 ```
                       SubscriptionDescription.ForwardDeadLetteredMessagesTo = "Q"